 The task can be overwhelming and we want nothing more than to be as informed as we can be when we set the course we believe our child should take.
 The SPARK committee and District 15 are grateful to have you and desire to serve you such that your journey is successful!

 At SPARK we realize the importance of providing:

 - Relevant programs and resources related to special education

 - Opportunities to network, receive support and help

 - Connections for parents with outside sources

 The above are primarily accomplished at the district level through evening programs with outside speakers.
 We have SPARK representatives at each school who are a local contact and resource to the individual schools.
-We also have an online support group to share resources and offer encouragement.
+We also have a Facebook online support group to share resources and offer encouragement.
 If you would like to join this group, send a request to https://www.facebook.com/groups/1688046171274344/

 Walter R. Sundling Junior High School

 7:00 – 8:30 pm